StephaneMoriceau/learning-library/workshops/container-native-development/LabGuide500-Linux.md

 - Retrieve the correct version of the Helm chart by running the following command:

-  `git checkout 4e4988`
+  `git checkout 7c05ce3`

-- Specify the version of Fn we want to install by modifying the `values.yaml` file using this command:
+- The default chart will install fn as a private service inside your cluster with ephemeral storage, to configure a public endpoint and persistent storage you should look at values.yaml and modify the default settings.
+An example for Oracle Cloud Infrastructure is here.
+Specify the parameters for Oracle Cloud Infrastructure by modifying the `values.yaml` file using this command:

-  `sed -i.bak 's/fnproject\/fnserver:latest/fnproject\/fnserver:0.3.327/' fn/values.yaml`
+  `awk '/annotations/{c++;if(c == 1 || c ==2) {sub("annotations: {}", "annotations: service.beta.kubernetes.io\/oci-load-balancer-shape: 400Mbps")}}1' fn/values.yaml > fn/values.yml`

 - Prepare the **dependencies** of the Fn chart by running: